Hong Kong postpones leader election amid COVID-19 outbreak

 She cited as an example Macao, which has tested its entire population twice for the virus.

 Health authorities said Thursday that the city's hospitals were at 90% capacity and that its isolation facilities were full.
 Hong Kong’s daily new cases exceeded 2,000 for the first time on Monday.
-On Thursday, 6,116 new cases were reported.
+On Friday, over 3,600 new local infections were reported.

 Lam has stuck to the same strategy despite the city’s greater population density, higher incomes and more service-oriented economy than in mainland China.
 Last week, the entire upscale Discovery Bay neighborhood in Hong Kong was ordered to undergo testing after authorities found traces of the virus in its sewage.